KitronikLtd/Kitronik-Pico-Smart-Air-Quality-Board-MicroPython/README.md

     oled.displayText("IAQ: " + str(bme688.getAirQualityScore()), 5)
     oled.displayText("eCO2: " + str(bme688.readeCO2()), 6)
     oled.show()
-    zipleds.setLED(0, zipleds.RED)
-    zipleds.setLED(2, zipleds.GREEN)
-    zipleds.setBrightness(50)
-    zipleds.show()

 def ButtonB_IRQHandler(pin):
     oled.clear()
     oled.show()
-    zipleds.clear(0)
-    zipleds.clear(2)
-    zipleds.show()
 ```

 # Troubleshooting

 This code is designed to be used as a module.
-See: https://kitronik.co.uk/blogs/resources/modules-micro-python-and-the-raspberry-pi-pico for more information
+See: https://kitronik.co.uk/blogs/resources/modules-micro-python-and-the-raspberry-pi-pico for more information.